-Co doped TiO2 powdered samples were used to prepare the target for the pulsed laser deposition (PLD) by pressing the samples together in pellets and sintering these at 900 °C for 24 hours.
-The target was ablated using a KrF excimer laser (Lambda Physik COMPex 201 Model, Germany) at constant laser energy of 240 mJ and 10 Hz repetition rate.
+Co doped TiO2 powdered samples were used to prepare the target for the PLD by pressing the samples together in pellets and sintering these at 900 °C for 24 hours.
+The target was ablated using KrF excimer laser (Lambda Physik COMPex 201 Model, Germany) at constant laser energy of 240 mJ and 10 Hz repetition rate.
 Commercial LaAlO3 (LAO) single crystal substrates were used for film deposition.
 The substrate temperature was maintained at 700 °C during film deposition.
 Films were fabricated at 10 mTorr oxygen partial pressure.
 The target was rotated continuously during laser ablation.
-The deposited films were irradiated with 100 MeV Ag7+ ions at room temperature using a 15 UD tandem pelletron accelerator at IUAC, New Delhi, India with fluences 1×10^{11} , 1×10^{12} , and 1×10^{13} ions.cm-2.
-The magnetic measurements of all the samples were investigated using a superconducting quantum interference device (SQUID) vibrating sample magnetometer (VSM) from Quantum Design in a magnetic field up to 1 T and temperature ranging from 5 to 300 K. Structural characterization was performed using a D8 Advance x-ray diffractometer from Bruker with LynxEye 1D-PSD detector in θ -2 θ geometry.
-Film thickness and elemental compositions were measured with Rutherford's backscattering spectrometry using stream of α particles (He2+).
-The measured thickness of the pristine film was calculated to be ~ 100 nm.
+The deposited films were irradiated with 100 MeV Ag7+ ions at room temperature using a 15 UD tandem pelletron accelerator at IUAC, New Delhi, India with fluence 1×10^{11} , 1×10^{12} , and 1×10^{13} ions.cm-2.
+The magnetic measurements of all the samples were investigated using a superconducting quantum interference device (SQUID) vibrating sample magnetometer (VSM) from Quantum Design in a magnetic field up to 1 T and temperature ranging from 5 to 300 K. Structural characterization was performed using D8 Advance x-ray diffractometer from Bruker with LynxEye 1D-PSD detector in θ - 2θ geometry.
+Elemental compositions were measured with Rutherford's backscattering spectrometry using stream of α particles (He2+).